nnarboleda/Cloud-Security/README.md

 ## Introduction
-These are cloud security models showcasing my understanding of cloud virtualization and using networking principles to make a secure environment.
+These are cloud security models showcasing cloud networks I've built using networking principles to make a secure environment.